TeamGloomy/TeamGloomy.github.io/pages/mydoc/re_arm_connected_wifi.md

 The blue light on the wifi chip shoould then flash blue and will go solid when a connection has been established.
 The ip address will be shown on the serial connection.
 It is also possible to type just M552 to get the current ip address reported back.

 The final thing to do is add the line “M552 S1” to your config file.
 This can be done through the web interface.
-This just ensures that the wifi connection is started at start up.
-There is no need to add the M587 command as this is written permanently to the flash of the ESP chip.
+This just ensures that the WiFi connection is started at start up.
+There is no need to add the M587 command as this is written permanently to the flash of the ESP8266 chip.

 ### Once up and running